yuqiii-wang/KnowledgeNotes/math/algebra/stats_and_probability/stats_evaluation.md

 ## Inferential Statistics

 Concepts:

+* Treatment (实验组) vs Control (对照组)

+Treatment means the effect to be positive.

+Control means the effect to be negative.

+For example, there are two groups of students, one group $G_1$ (treatment group) had undergone a study improvement program, another group $G_2$ (control group) not.
+Study wants to prove effectiveness of the improvement program should show academic scores of $G_1$ higher than $G_2$.

 * Sample vs population:

 Sample refers to a group of data points supporting a hypothesis, whereas population refers to all data points containing different hypotheses.